UNITED WAY FUNDING OPPORTUNITIES

 • Programs reducing barriers to access evidence-based, culturally appropriate mental healthcare

 United Way staff worked closely with Union County residents and stakeholders to create an impact strategy specific to the Union County region.
-The Union County grant process will continue to use this impact strategy and maintain focus on strengthening and supporting work in the impact areas of Education, Economic Stability, and Healthcare.
+The Union County grant process will continue to use this impact strategy and maintain focus on strengthening and supporting work in the impact areas of Education, Economic Opportunity, and Healthcare.

 Within these impact areas, the following specific service areas are identified as high priorities: